WikiNewZealand/fundamental-figures/README.md

 {
     "uri": "https://figure.nz/table/xxxxxxxxxxxxxxxxxxxxx/download",
-    "parent": "Name of section that this dataset will be displayed under in the output file", "discriminator": "Name of the column that we search, defaults to 'Territorial Authority'", "value": "Name of the column that holds the value of each row, defaults to 'Value'", "valueUnit": "Not currently used, defaults to 'ValueUnit'",
+    "parent": "Name of section that this dataset will be displayed under in the output file", "term": "If the input term equals this value assume *all* rows in this csv are candidates for processing, defaults to 'null' which means we'll compare the input term with the discriminator value for each row", "discriminator": "Name of the column that we search, defaults to 'Territorial Authority'", "value": "Name of the column that holds the value of each row, defaults to 'Value'", "valueUnit": "Not currently used, defaults to 'ValueUnit'",